 Most participants of Praxis Europa already deal with challenges that can only be addressed at a supranational level.
 Our starting point is thus to formulate and develop ideas for the future of Europe – based on the everyday professional practice of our participants.
 For this, we have clustered participants in five “fields of practice”:

 - Cosmopolitan Europe (coordinators: Daphne Büllesbach & Giuseppe Caccia, European Alternatives)

 - Social Europe (coordinators: Claus Leggewie and Franziska Sperling)

 - European Sites of Practice (coordinator: Mischa Gabowitsch)

 - Beyond Bologna (coordinator: Felix Ackermann)

-Praxis Europa is an internal network meeting at the Ruhr Museum Essen.
-We will, however, host two public events: A panel discussion on the digital European public sphere at Zeche Zollverein on Friday evening (20 October 2017), coordinated by Emmanuel Alloa; and the “European Salon”, hosted by Claus Leggewie and Daniel Medin at the public theatre of Essen on Saturday evening (with contributions by acclaimed writers Nora Bossong, Aris Fioretos, Esther Kinsky, Fiston Mwanza Mujila, Dubravka Ugresic).
+Praxis Europa is an internal network meeting at Ruhr Museum and PACT Zollverein, Essen.
+We will, however, host two public evening events: A debate on Europe & The Digital Public Sphere at Halle 2 of Zeche Zollverein on Friday evening (20 October 2017), with Emmanuel Alloa (St. Gallen), Jean-Baptiste Soufron (Paris) and Dirk Messner (Duisburg/Bonn); and the “European Salon”, hosted by Claus Leggewie and Daniel Medin at the public theatre of Essen on Saturday evening, with contributions by acclaimed writers Nora Bossong, Aris Fioretos, Esther Kinsky, Fiston Mwanza Mujila, and Dubravka Ugresic.

 Organizers and Partners